Phlokk/phlokk-app/README.md

 ## :memo: License ##

-This project is under license from MIT.
+This project is under the GNU General Public License v3.0 license.
 For more details, see the [LICENSE](LICENSE.md) file.

 Made with :heart: by <a href="https://github.com/wittyphantom333" target="_blank">Wittyphantom333</a>